Project update as of 10/1/19:

-The last phase of this project is expected to begin after Labor Day, and includes:
+The last phase of this project began on September 9th, and included:

-Installation of a conveyance pipeline to be installed underneath Gallagator Trail, and;
+Installation of a conveyance pipeline underneath Gallagator Trail, and;

 Construction of a new automated headgate diversion structure on Bozeman Creek.

 These items have been completed.
 Though the majority of the work is complete, Gallagator Trail will remain closed between the footbridge over Bozeman Creek and Church Ave. until after electrical service is connected.
 This is anticipated to occur the week of October 7th.

 Trail closures and detour routes are outlined in the map below:

 WHAT IS THIS PROJECT ALL ABOUT?